nixworks/public/news/2011/05/12/README.md

 _Context: Elizabeth II, second-longest-reigning British monarch_

 ### [A US$600 million project to revamp the Democratic Republic of the Congo's colonial-era railway system is launched in the capital Kinshasa, primarily funded by the World Bank and China. ](/news/2011/05/12/a-us-600-million-project-to-revamp-the-democratic-republic-of-the-congo-s-colonial-era-railway-system-is-launched-in-the-capital-kinshasa-p.md)
-_Context: China's, Democratic Republic of the Congo, Kinshasa, World Bank_
+_Context: Democratic Republic of the Congo, Kinshasa, People's Republic of China, World Bank_

 ### [The Brazilian Senate approves a plan to triple payments to Paraguay for the use of excess electricity generated at the jointly-run Itaipu Dam. ](/news/2011/05/12/the-brazilian-senate-approves-a-plan-to-triple-payments-to-paraguay-for-the-use-of-excess-electricity-generated-at-the-jointly-run-itaipu-da.md)
 _Context: Brazil, Brazilian Senate, Itaipu Dam, Paraguay_